 As well as taking steps to keep your family safe, look at how you can ease your feelings of worry.

-We also have advice about how to help if your child feels worried about going back to school.
+We also have advice for when your child is refusing to go to school.

 We take your safety and privacy seriously